Babies Learn English Through Music Activities

 So now that you know how easy it is to start your child’s English learning journey here are a few tips for using The Bubble box videos.

 1. Repetition is the key

-I am an early childhood teacher and I use music in my classroom each and every day.
+I am an early years school teacher and I use music in my classroom each and every day.
 Many of my students are from non-English speaking backgrounds and I know that incorporating music into my daily program helps them to learn English more quickly and effectively.
-My number 1 tip for teaching English to your babies is to repeat the songs and activities over and over again.
+My number one tip for teaching English to your babies is to repeat the songs and activities over and over again.
 When words are repeatedly sung or recited, it reinforces what was learned and stimulates the brain for better learning.

 2. Keep going (don’t give up!)

 Your baby may not be saying any words yet, either in English or in your native language, but don’t be discouraged.
 Just remember that there is a lot going on inside your baby’s brain that you can’t see!
 About 700 connections are created per second in a baby’s brain.
 And by the age of three, the brain has formed 1,000 trillion connections.
 These connections help the brain do everything from using a spoon to remembering the words to a song.
 The music activities you do with your baby every day are helping to build strong connections in your baby’s brain.